 Given that any load of fecal waste discharge can pose a risk to human health, pathogen TMDLs generally take another approach.
 Pathogen TMDLs generally apply fecal indicator bacteria concentrations as the load and waste load allocations.
 Through the use of concentrations, policy makers assert the allowable number of illnesses per 1,000 recreators that constitute an acceptable public health risk.
 With respect to the development of a program of implementation, this approach serves to narrow the needs of a source analysis.
 Unlike mass-based load and wasteload allocations, where the mass of pollutant from each source adds up to the total allocation, concentration-based allocations do not add up to equal the TMDL.
 Rather, in order to achieve the concentration-based TMDL, each permitted source of waste discharge must meet the concentration-based allocation.
 Unpermitted discharges must control their waste onsite.Under this approach, a source analysis simply needs to identify the categories of sources of fecal waste discharge, the places on the landscape where they exist, and the places where there is a high risk of fecal waste discharge such that its control is a high priority.

 This chapter evaluates all potential sources of fecal waste discharge and identifies the major sources of fecal waste contributing to elevated concentrations of fecal indicator bacteria found in the surface waters of Russian River Watershed.
+Three TMDL Studies were implemented to assess the relationship between the landuse characteristics and exceedance of objectives and thresholds.
+The results of those studies are included here.
+The Land Cover Study results are summarized in Section 6.2.
+The Onsite Wastewater Treatment System (OWTS) Study results are summarized in Section 6.4.7.
+The Recreational Study results are summarized in Section 6.5.1.
 Where there are geographic delineations made in this chapter, they are based on Hydrologic Subarea (HSA).
 Please see Chapter 1 for a cross-walk between HSAs and HUC-12, as necessary.

 The source analysis is composed of two parts: